VPN FOR WHAT

 IKEv2 is undeniably one of the fastest VPN protocols available.
 It is particularly popular among mobile users as it prevents data leaks when switching between mobile networks and Wi-Fi.

-Personally, I rely on NordVPN’s IKEv2 protocol while traveling abroad, thanks to its exceptional ability to maintain secure connections and prevent mobile data leaks during reconnections.
+Personally, I rely on NordVPN’s IKEv2 protocol while traveling abroad.
+Its exceptional ability to maintain secure connections and prevent mobile data leaks during reconnections is why I use it.

 5- PPTP

-PPTP (Point-to-Point Tunneling Protocol) is one of the oldest VPN protocols, now considered obsolete and largely retired.
-It was originally developed by Microsoft in the 1990s for dial-up networks.
+PPTP (Point-to-Point Tunneling Protocol) is one of the oldest VPN protocols.
+It was originally developed by Microsoft in the 1990s for dial-up networks, but it is now considered obsolete and largely retired.

-While PPTP offers fast speeds, it is no longer supported by most VPN providers, as it has been replaced by more modern and secure protocols.
+While PPTP offers fast speeds, most VPN providers no longer support it.
+Instead, they have replaced it with more modern and secure protocols.

 Pros